 An indoor cannabis grow operation is, in essence, a manufacturing process that has many variables that must be controlled to maximize the yield of product at the lowest operational cost.
 In addition to yield, the design parameters must also prevent mold and mildew from impacting product quality.
-This application note will highlight some of those variables as they pertain to the grower’s selection of the growing environment’s design conditions (temperature and humidity) and the impacts on both plants’ growth and facility energy efficiency.
+This application note highlights some of those variables as they pertain to the grower’s selection of the growing environment’s design conditions (temperature and humidity) and the impacts on both plants’ growth and facility energy efficiency.
+(Learn more in our blog An Insider's View of 8 Indoor Grow Room Design Factors)

 The design decisions should take into account how the selection of temperature and humidity conditions during all stages of plant growth impact the performance of the HVACD (Heating, Ventilation, Air Conditioning and Dehumidification) system.
 The grower or owner may not fully understand how the cooling and dehumidification system functions, however, it is important that they appreciate and carefully consider how the choice of temperature and humidity targets impact capital and operational costs.